Annafavaro/PARKCELEB/README.md

 ### Folder Structure

-The main directory has two directories, one for the PD group and one for the control group (CN).
+The main directory has two directories, one for the PD group and one for the CN group.
 Inside this directory, you will also find:

 - **`speakers_pairs.xlsx`**: A file containing the paired speakers (CN-PD) for classification and longitudinal analysis.
 - **`PD_demo.xlsx`**: A file containing the metadata for the PD group.
-- **`PD_demo.xlsx`**: A file containing the metadata for the control (CN) group.
+- **`CN_demo.xlsx`**: A file containing the metadata for the CN group.

 Each speaker has an anonymized folder named after their ID (e.g., `cn_01` for controls or `pd_01` for Parkinson’s Disease subjects).
 Inside each speaker's folder, you will find: